 3. Cayenne Pepper/Hot Pepper (Capsicum annum)

 Amazingly, Cayenne pepper finds itself on the list of non-antibiotic growth promoters too.
 And just so you know, there are a lot of benefits that your broiler’s gut will get from this hot spice.
 Cayenne or hot pepper will increase broiler feed intake so you might want to make it a part of your broiler diet.
 At an inclusion rate of 1.5g/kg of feed, Cayenne does the job of a growth promoter so well, and you really should try it.
+You will also need a digital scale to measure the right proportion of cayenne per kg of feed.
+You can think of this as a worthy investment.
+I got mine on Amazon many years ago.
 What’s more is that, at that inclusion rate, Cayenne pepper has no negative effect on the birds or their organs.

 No, we are not done yet!
 Who says broilers don’t get something good out of bitters too?
 In addition to the antimicrobial effects of bitter kola, it has also been found to be a fantastic natural growth promoter that farmers can use to make their broilers attain impressive weights in the shortest time possible.
 So, if you are adding bitter kola to your broiler feed, you are at least sure that you have a good growth promoter and an antimicrobial agent in their feed.